Fantasy Football Week 3: DeMarco Murray improving, but Rob Kelly shouldn't be in your lineup in latest injury report roundup

 Danny Amendola

-despite a questionable tag due to a concussion and a knee injury.
+appears to be a full go for Sunday's matchup against the Texans despite a questionable tag due to a concussion and a knee injury.
 Amendola has cleared the league's concussion protocol, so it comes down to the fitness of his knee.

 - Amendola's position mates